-However, there are currently very limited opportunities — or almost none — to acquire traditional timber framing skills.
-In addition, there is a lack of masters who possess these crafts, despite the fact that wood and forests are among the main natural resources in the Baltic region.
+Woodworking and timber framing are traditional crafts that have been practiced in the Baltic region since ancient times.
+However, today there are very limited – or nearly no – opportunities to acquire these traditional carpentry skills.
+In addition, there is a shortage of masters who still possess this knowledge, despite the fact that wood and forests remain among the main natural resources of the Baltic region.

 Duration 01.04.2023 - 28.02.2025